Top 3 post-pregnancy exercise tips for new Mums

 2. Enjoy the Mummy 'me time'

-It may seem like an indulgence, but using sauna and beauty facilities while baby is safely looked after can help you unwind and feel like yourself again - happy Mum, happy baby.
+It may seem like an indulgence, but using sauna and beauty facilities while the baby is safely looked after can help you relax and feel like yourself again - happy Mum, happy baby.

 3. Get advice and mix up your gym routine

-Going to the gym isn’t about pinging back to your pre-pregnancy shape.
+Going to the gym isn't about regaining your pre-pregnancy figure.
 It took nine months to make your baby, and it could take at least that long for your post-pregnancy body to recover.
 However, the holistic health benefits of exercise: helping your body recover from pregnancy, relieving stress, having more energy and raising endorphins will give you an instant boost.

 First published on Wednesday 27 March 2019